hbctraining/bioinformatics_online/notes/Greg_Wilson-RStudio_03192020.md

 * Ask people how they want to be addressed?
 When?
 Ask people what pronoun they prefer.

 * Flipped classrooms are well suited for this setup

-* I asked about captioning live-streaming content and Greg said he provides class notes for the most part.
-But can look into it more if I email him - will update with more information if/when I have it